GeotrekCE/Geotrek-admin/docs/install/import.rst

 * ``label`` at your convenience,
 * ``api_key``, ``project_id`` and ``selection_id`` according to your APIDAE (ex-SITRA) configuration
 * ``category``, ``type1`` and ``type2`` (optional) to select in which Geotrek category/type imported objects should go
 * You can add ``delete = True`` in your class if you want to delete objects in Geotrek databases that has been deleted in your Apidae selection.
-It will only delete objects that match with your class settings (category, types, portal...)
+It will only delete objects that match with your class settings (category, types, portal, provider...)
 * You can also use the class ``HebergementParser`` if you only import accomodations
 * See https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/tourism/parsers.py for details about Parsers